OmurEKiraz/CSVtoYoutubePlaylist/README.md

 Only publicly searchable songs on YouTube are added 🔍

-Respect YouTube API limits (~60–70 songs per run with free quota) ⏱️
+Because of the Googles selfish quota policy you can only add ~60–70 songs per run with free quota but your quota will reset daily⏱️

 OAuth token expires if unused for 5–7 days; delete youtube_token.pickle if needed 🔄